benmvp/slides/2018/ndcsydney/nav-react.md

   * Intended to be accessible by default
   * Manages focus of your app on route transitions
   * Has ambiguous path ranking algorithm
-  * Relative links, "not found" components, etc.
+  * Relative links, "not found" default components, etc.
 - Don't think active dev is happening on React Router v4
+  * Go with Reach Router

 /////
 <!-- .slide: data-background="url(../../img/nav-react/earth.jpg) no-repeat center" data-background-size="cover" -->